lucysli/eznotes/README.md

   timeout: 5000
   ```
 # Setting up CSS #
 We make use of Bootstrap, an open-source web design framework from twitter.
+Bootstrap uses LESS CSS.
+To use Bootstrap we include the bootstrap-sass gem.
+Rails 3 uses HTML5 by default as indicated by <code> <!DOCTYPE html> </code>
 # Setting up Git #

 ## First-time system setup ##